 If your soil is very compacted and has a high clay content, you may also wish to amend it with soil sulfur a couple of times yearly to reduce its acidity.

-Other Reasons For Yellow Leaves
+Other Reasons Why Tomato Leaves Turn Yellow

 - Infectious diseases such as bacteria and fungus may cause your leaves to yellow.